wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-import.md

 - [Azure Preview Portal](/documentation/articles/sql-database-import)
 - [PowerShell](/documentation/articles/sql-database-import-powershell)

-This article shows you how to create a SQL Database by importing a BACPAC with the [Azure preview portal](https://manage.windowsazure.cn).
+This article provides directions for creating a new Azure SQL database from a BACPAC file using the [Azure preview portal](https://manage.windowsazure.cn).

 A BACPAC is a .bacpac file that contains a database schema and data.
 For details, see Backup Package (.bacpac) in [Data-tier Applications](https://msdn.microsoft.com/zh-cn/library/ee210546.aspx).

 The database is created from a BACPAC imported from an Azure storage blob container.
-If you don't have a .bacpac file in Azure storage you can create one by following the steps in [Create and export a BACPAC of an Azure SQL Database](/documentation/articles/sql-database-backup).
+If you don't have a .bacpac file in Azure storage you can create one by following the steps in [Create and export a BACPAC of an Azure SQL Database](/documentation/articles/sql-database-export).

 > [AZURE.NOTE] Azure SQL Database automatically creates and maintains backups for every user database that you can restore.
 For details, see [Business Continuity Overview](/documentation/articles/sql-database-business-continuity).